 While the Standard & Poor’s 500 Restaurant Index (S5REST) gained by at least 14 percent annually in the past three years, the index has slumped 6.2 percent this year as higher gas prices squeeze Americans’ paychecks and stall consumer spending.

 Ells, who serves as co-chief executive officer, opened the first Chipotle store in 1993.
-McDonald’s, the world’s biggest restaurant chain by sales, began investing in Chipotle in 1998 and was the largest shareholder (CMG) from 2000 until it spun off the chain in 2006.
+McDonald’s, the world’s biggest restaurant chain by sales, began investing in Chipotle in 1998 and was the largest shareholder (CMG:US) from 2000 until it spun off the chain in 2006.
 Chipotle, which sold shares in an initial public offering for $22 each in 2006, has since grown to more than 1,350 locations.

 “We’ve always been very sort of focused on doing our marketing kind of different,” Alex Spong, Chipotle’s director of investor relations, said in an interview.
 “That model has allowed us to have consistent sales growth.